-For this example, we will update from version 1.3.2 to version 1.3.3.
-But the same steps should apply to updating between any versions of the phpCAS library (which allows logins with GTaccounts to our drupal sites).
+For this example, we will update from version 1.3.2 to version 1.3.3, but the same steps should apply to updating between any versions of the phpCAS library (which allows logins with GTaccounts to our drupal sites).

-- Download the latest version from http://downloads.jasig.org/cas-clients/php/current/
+- Download the latest version of phpCAS from the phpCAS website.

 - If you don't want to use ssh/command line, "extract" the files from this compressed archive on your computer (Windows users can use the free 7-zip program to do so), which will create a folder called

 - Change the name the second

-- Zip up that re-named "CAS" folder...usually by right-clicking and choosing either "Compress 'CAS'" or "Send to" > "Compressed (zipped) folder".
+- Zip up that re-named "CAS" folder...usually by right-clicking and choosing either Compress "CAS" (on a Mac OS X computer) or Send to -> Compressed (zipped) folder (on a Windows computer).

 - Now that you have a friendly zipped file, named "CAS.zip", find where the CAS library lives on your server.
-The best practices location on a Drupal site is under the "sites/all/libraries" folder (which often requires you to add the "libraries" module to your Drupal site, first).
+The best practices location on a Drupal site is under the "sites/all/libraries" folder (which often requires you to add the Libraries module to your Drupal site, first).

 - Then, turn on your TEST site's maintenance mode (because, of course, you are not trying this out on your live site).
 For Drupal 7, you can enable this at: admin/config/development/maintenance

 - Delete the current version of phpCAS that lives at

-- Upload your new "CAS.zip" file to your Test site's libraries folder, so that it looks like this:
+CAS.zipfile to your Test site's libraries folder, so that it looks like this: